mytch444/mmusic-go/README.md

 A termbox-go controller for `mmusic`.
-From it you can choose playlists, manage their contents, select songs to play, add to upcoming (start and end), toggle random, pause, change volume and view what is playing.
+From it you can choose playlists, manage their contents, select songs to play, add to upcoming (start and end), toggle random, pause, and view what is playing.

 In otherwords, an interface that makes everything easier to see as well as adding better playlist controls.